exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 # Instructions

 As we grow up, we can understand more and more complex texts.
-But how to assess the level of complexity of a given text, and how to teach the computer to do so?
+But how is the level of complexity of a given text assessed, and how can we make programs which do that?
-In this exercise, you will write a program determining how difficult a text is and for what age it is best suited.
+In this exercise, you will write a program which will determine how difficult a text is to read and what age it is best suited for.

 For a formula for calculating the complexity, we will use [Automated readability index (ARI)][wiki]